darrenburns/homebrew-homebrew/README.md

-This is the Homebrew Forumla for [Posting](https://github.com/darrenburns/posting).
+This is the Homebrew Formula for [Posting](https://github.com/darrenburns/posting).

 https://posting.sh